Getting your WordPress image sizes right is super important for 2 reasons.

 Here are some of our favourite WordPress image plugins and their uses:

-Staying organised and in control of your images will have a big impact on your sites performance, WordPress web design and overall success.
+Staying organised and in control of your images will have a big impact on your sites performance and overall success.

 Here are a few bonus tips to help you manage your WordPress images.

-Did you know that your WordPress images can attract more visitors to your website?
+Did you know that your WordPress images can attract more visitors to your website with organic SEO?

 Title tags can give clues to search engines to help them understand what your image is about.